10 steps to quit smoking

 Grandparenting from afar

-But what if Grandma lives far away, does the bond suffer?
+But if Grandma lives far away, does the bond suffer?
 In short, it doesn’t have to.
-Face-to-face interactive media, such as Skype or FaceTime, bring families together on a regular basis.
+Face-to-face interactive media, such as FaceTime, can bring families together on a regular basis.
 And while the American Academy of Pediatrics (AAP) is careful not to recommend too much screen time for children, device interaction with grandparents is a strong exception.

 Our weekly email brings you the latest health tips, recipes and stories.